 After Obama was reelected Republicans doubled down on slowing the recovery and preserving the remaining pain.
 Their ploy was a commitment to balanced-budgets (today of course demonstrated to be bogus), including even a proposal for a constitutional amendment.
 On that basis they deliberately blocked any further stimulus or social programs (such as Obama’s State of the Union proposals for community colleges and daycare)—starving government to sow discontent for the election.
 By 2016 they had held the country hostage to their tax cuts for the full six years they controlled Congress.

 Trump wasn’t their chosen candidate—too much of a loose cannon—but he would do.
 He was an even better populist front than the Tea Party.
 He didn’t even notice the irony in his “slowest recovery” claims.
 Pence was their guy all the way, and Trump picked a cabinet full of other Koch people.
 On tax cuts there was no problem managing Trump.
 He already believed anything good for himself was good for the country.
 The tax cut plan is now here.
-It is worth more than $1B for Trump himself, and is everything the rich donors could have hoped for.
+It is everything the rich donors could have hoped for.

 You have to hand it to the Koch machine.
 All the distributed power in the power in the American political system has now been centralized and controlled.
 Local, state, Congress, the Presidency, the Supreme Court—the Koch organization has money in all of it.
 More to spend than the Republican party itself, and all under strict control.
 A few hundred fabulously wealthy people are running the USA for their benefit.